onefoursix/streamsets-redis-tls/README.md

 ### Step 6 - Start the Deployment
-Start the deployment, and if all goes well you should see two containers are running in your engine pod, like this:
+Start the deployment, and if all goes well, you should see two containers are running in your engine pod, like this:

 <img src="images/pods.png" alt="pods.png" width="600"/>